 Haus der Bayerischen Geschichte

-The Bavarian State Exhibition 2024 “Tassilo, Korbinian und der Bär - Bayern im frühen Mittelalter” at the Diözesanmuseum Freising will commemorate the 1300th anniversary of the diocese.
-The highlight of the exhibition designed by jangled nerves is the media staging of the unique Tassilo-Liutpirc chalice.
+The 2024 Bavarian State Exhibition, ‘Tassilo, Korbinian and the Bear – Bavaria in the Early Middle Ages’, at the Diocesan Museum in Freising celebrates the 1,300th anniversary of the diocese.
+The highlight of the exhibition, designed by jangled nerves, is the multimedia presentation of the unique Tassilo-Liutpirc Chalice.

 Client